Uploading Large Archives Using the Amazon SDK for .NET - Amazon Glacier

 Services or capabilities described in Amazon Web Services documentation might vary by Region.
 To see the differences applicable to the China Regions, see Getting Started with Amazon Web Services in China (PDF).

-This page is only for existing customers of the S3 Glacier service using Vaults and the original REST API from 2012.
+This page is only for existing customers of the Amazon Glacier service using Vaults and the original REST API from 2012.

-If you're looking for archival storage solutions we suggest using the S3 Glacier storage classes in Amazon S3, S3 Glacier Instant Retrieval, S3 Glacier Flexible Retrieval, and S3 Glacier Deep Archive.
-To learn more about these storage options, see S3 Glacier storage classes and Long-term data storage using S3 Glacier storage classes in the Amazon S3 User Guide.
-These storage classes use the Amazon S3 API, are available in all regions, and can be managed within the Amazon S3 console.
-They offer features like Storage Cost Analysis, Storage Lens, security features including multiple encryption options, and more.
+If you're looking for archival storage solutions, we recommend using the Amazon Glacier storage classes in Amazon S3, S3 Glacier Instant Retrieval, S3 Glacier Flexible Retrieval, and S3 Glacier Deep Archive.
+To learn more about these storage options, see Amazon Glacier storage classes.

 Uploading Large Archives Using the Amazon SDK for .NET

-Both the high-level and low-level APIs provided by the Amazon SDK for .NET provide a method to upload large archives in parts (see Uploading an Archive in Amazon S3 Glacier).
+Both the high-level and low-level APIs provided by the Amazon SDK for .NET provide a method to upload large archives in parts (see Uploading an Archive in Amazon Glacier).

 • The high-level API provides a method that you can use to upload archives of any size.
-Depending on the file you are uploading, the method either uploads archive in a single operation or uses the multipart upload support in Amazon S3 Glacier (S3 Glacier) to upload the archive in parts.
+Depending on the file you are uploading, the method either uploads archive in a single operation or uses the multipart upload support in Amazon Glacier (Amazon Glacier) to upload the archive in parts.

 • The low-level API maps close to the underlying REST implementation.
 Accordingly, it provides a method to upload smaller archives in one operation and a group of methods that support multipart upload for larger archives.
 This section explains uploading large archives in parts using the low-level API.

-For more information about the high-level and low-level APIs, see Using the Amazon SDK for .NET with Amazon S3 Glacier.
+For more information about the high-level and low-level APIs, see Using the Amazon SDK for .NET with Amazon Glacier.

 Uploading Large Archives in Parts Using the High-Level API of the Amazon SDK for .NET

 You use the same methods of the high-level API to upload small or large archives.
-Based on the archive size, the high-level API methods decide whether to upload the archive in a single operation or use the multipart upload API provided by S3 Glacier.
+Based on the archive size, the high-level API methods decide whether to upload the archive in a single operation or use the multipart upload API provided by Amazon Glacier.
 For more information, see Uploading an Archive Using the High-Level API of the Amazon SDK for .NET.

 Uploading Large Archives in Parts Using the Low-Level API of the Amazon SDK for .NET